chef-boneyard/chef-dk/README.md

 This repository contains the code for the `chef` command.
 The full package is built with omnibus.
-Project and component build definitions are in the omnibus directory in this repo.
+Project and component build definitions are in the omnibus directory in this repository.

 ## Installation